place Case Studies

 The implementation of the UWOT tool in the test case produced useful results for water use in the different sectors.
 It could have multiple benefits for water management strategies in case more data becomes available regarding the different water users and sources.
 Additionally, it could be useful to know the policies and measures related to water management in order to further investigate possible future scenarios based on real data and not assumptions.
 The model can be adjusted to account for changes in any scenario parameters, (e.g., population increase, livestock changes, industry changes, climate-driven scenarios etc.).

-The RDSMG tool has great potential to become a key monitoring and decision-making tool for sustainable water resources and water demand management in the region.
+The RDSMG tool has the potential to become a key monitoring and decision-making tool for sustainable water resources and water demand management in the region.
 However, its acceptance and usefulness very much depend on the input data available.
 For this first-time implementation the main ambition was to make the most use of publicly available information from national, regional, and local databases.
 In the future, highest benefits from the tool can be derived if data sets are regularly updated and enriched by new information collected from stakeholders.

 Legislation and policy recommendations